yujiri8/yujiri.xyz/game_design/performance_variance.md

 TITLE Performance variance

-I've touched on performance variance in my [randomness](rng) article and gave Prismata as an example of a game that has a lot of it with no randomness.
-But .
+I've touched on performance variance in my [randomness](rng) article and gave Prismata as an example of a game that has a lot of it with no randomness, but didn't give much advice on how to replicate it.
+I've gained some insight.
 Prismata achieves its performance variance by having a few decisions (the first few turns) meet a few criteria:

 * They have the highest skill ceiling in the game.
-A good player plays close to optimally for most of the duration of most Prismata matches, but even the best players occasionally choose the wrong opening.
+A good player plays close to optimally for most of the duration of most Prismata matches, but even the best players often choose the wrong opening.

 * There are few options to pick from, so a guess based on a poor understanding of Prismata theory is reasonably likely to be correct.